A9B2C8D4/egel/README.md

-There is a long runtime for the DBLP dataset (1-2 days).
-Set run_DBLP="False" or iterations to a lower number to get results faster.

 ## Structure of Code

 The code generated the hetero-bashapes dataset and downloads the DBLP dataset, trains GNNs on top of these and produces class expressions and graphs as global explanations for labels of these datasets.